percona/portal-doc/docs/advisors.md

 ## List of Advisors

-Percona Platforms shows the Advisors available for your connected PMM instance on the **Advisors** tab.
+The **Advisors** page in Percona Platform lists the database checks that you can run from PMM on your connected instance.

-Here you can read about the different database insights that each check  provides, and upgrade to a paid plan if the checks you need are not available for your PMM instance yet.
+On this page you can read about the different database insights that each check provides, and upgrade to a paid plan if the checks you need are not available for your Percona Account yet.

 You can also check out the complete list of checks and their availability for **Basic**, **Standard**, and **Premium** plans on the [Subscriptions page](https://www.percona.com/software/percona-platform/subscription) and in the tables below: